-One little egg is packed with several vitamins essential to your health, Vitamin B2 (riboflavin), which helps your body to break down food into energy: Vitamin B12 (cobalamin), vital for producing red blood cells: Vitamin A (retinol), which is great for your eyesight: Vitamin E (tocopherol), which fights off the free radicals that can cause tissue and cellular damage, which may lead to cancer: Vitamins A and B2 are also important for growth – so make sure your kids are eating eggs regularly too.
+One little egg is packed with several vitamins essential to your health.
+B2 (riboflavin), which helps your body to break down food into energy.
+B12 (cobalamin), vital for producing red blood cells.
+Vitamin A (retinol), which is great for your eyesight.
+Vitamin E (tocopherol), which fights off the free radicals that can cause tissue and cellular damage, which may lead to cancer.
+A and B2 are also important for growth – so make sure your kids are eating eggs regularly too.

 2. Boost your weight loss by eating eggs

 Did you know that eating eggs can help you lose weight?
-This might come as a surprise to those who think of them as “fattening” or “unhealthy” – but a study carried out by the Rochester Center for Obesity Research found that eating eggs for breakfast helps limit your calorie intake all day, by more than 400 calories.
+This might come as a surprise to those who think of eggs as “fattening” or “unhealthy” – but a study carried out by the Rochester Center for Obesity Research found that eating eggs for breakfast helps limit your calorie intake all day, by more than 400 calories.
 That means you could lose three pounds or more per month.
-You can lose this weight because it keeps you full for longer – this means you’re less likely to succumb to a mid-morning snack or stuff yourself at lunchtime.
-And although they contain cholesterol, this is “dietary cholesterol” – different from the “blood cholesterol” in your body.
+This is probably because eggs keep you full for longer – meaning you’re less likely to succumb to a mid-morning snack or stuff yourself at lunchtime.
+And although eggs contain cholesterol, this is “dietary cholesterol” – different from the “blood cholesterol” in your body.
 Despite the health recommendations of the past, there’s no evidence that eating eggs will increase your blood cholesterol levels.

-Eggs have iron, zinc, and phosphorus – minerals that are vital for your body.
-Women need plenty of iron due to menstruation, not getting enough could leave you feeling tired, run down and grumpy.
+They are packed with iron, zinc, and phosphorus – minerals that are vital for your body.
+Women need plenty of iron due to menstruation, and not getting enough could leave you feeling tired, run-down and grumpy.
 Zinc keeps your immune system in top form and helps your body turn food into energy.
-Phosphorus is vital for healthy bones and teeth.
-And, as a bonus, there are some trace elements (minerals you need in small amounts) in eggs – iodine, required to make thyroid hormones, and selenium, an antioxidant that can help cut your risk of cancer.
+Phosphorus is important for healthy bones and teeth.
+And, as a bonus, there are some trace elements (minerals you need in small amounts) contained – iodine, required to make thyroid hormones, and selenium, an antioxidant that can help cut your risk of cancer.

 4. Indulge in low-calorie protein

 Research by Harvard University in 2003 found that eating eggs as an adolescent could help prevent breast cancer as an adult.
-In 2005, another study showed that women eating at least six eggs per week had a 44 percent lower risk of developing breast cancer than women who ate two or fewer each week.
-In April 2008, researchers from the University of North Carolina found that choline (present in egg yolks) can reduce the risk of breast cancer by 24 percent.
-The yolk contains 125.5 milligrams of choline, about a quarter of the recommended daily intake.
-Just two poached eggs for breakfast provides half your choline for the day.
+In 2005, another study showed that women eating at least six eggs per week had a 44 percent lower risk of developing breast cancer than women who ate two or fewer eggs each week.
+In April 2008, researchers from the University of North Carolina found that choline (present in yolks) can reduce the risk of breast cancer by 24 percent.
+The yolk contains 125.5 milligrams of choline, about a quarter of the recommended daily intake, so just two poached eggs for breakfast provides half your choline for the day.

 How to select and store

-Go organic! – Testing has confirmed without a doubt that actual free-range eggs are far more nutritious than commercially raised eggs.
+Go organic! – testing has confirmed without a doubt that true free-range eggs are far more nutritious than commercially raised eggs.
 In a 2007 egg-testing project, Mother Earth News compared the official U.S. Department of Agriculture (USDA) nutrient data for commercial eggs with eggs from hens raised on pasture and found that the latter typically contains:

 - 1/4 less saturated fat